News and Events

 The Detroit Free Press reports on a new community court, the first of its kind in Michigan, to be housed in the Southwest Detroit Community Justice Center, a client of the Clinic.

-The Metrotimes profiles James Beard Foundation Leadership Winner and Clinic client Malik Yakini from the Detroit Black Community Food Security Network.
+The Metrotimes profiles James Beard Foundation Leadership Winner Malik Yakini, Executive Director of Clinic client, Detroit Black Community Food Security Network.

 In the New York Times, Mark Bittman interviews Malik Yakini from the the Detroit Black Community Food Security Network.